 AI, Art and editing pics

-Nearly half of the images, about 47%, were sourced from only 100 domains, with the largest number of images coming from Pinterest.
+Nearly half of the images, about 47%, were sourced from only 100 domains, with the largest number coming from Pinterest.
 Over a million images, or 8.5% of the total dataset, are scraped from Pinterest’s pinimg.com CDN.

-But is it really art when i generated a very good piece with just a fitting prompt or is it just exploitation of artists?
-Regarding the art, i think that really depends on your viewpoint8.
-There is simply no good definition and humans discuss questions like “What is art and what is beauty?” since thousand of years and everytime when a new technique arrives the goalposts are moved.
-People much smarter than me have made careers out of examining that question.
-So i can only give my humble opinion here: Personally the results from the generator are not fine art for me, even if it looked like it.
-There are still visible artefacts present like the eyes or simply the concept of a person (or hands or fingers, etc) holding things.
-It also seems to be ‘fast art’ for consumption, but that is no fault of the generator if the data is just filled with art like this or if the majority demands it.
-However, i see it as a great tool for concept artists and testing out ideas.
-I also don’t think that “the emotion of the artist transmitted via the paintbrush stroke is lost” or “the suffering of the artist, the “essence” of the art is removed”.
-The trope of the suffering artist is rather disturbing in my opinion.
-The question for me is more who the real artist is: the prompter who put hours into tweaking the prompt?
+I also don’t think “the emotion of the artist is lost” or “the suffering of the artist, the ‘essence’ of the art, is removed.”
+The trope of the suffering artist is rather disturbing, in my opinion.
+The question for me is more: who is the real artist?
+The prompter who spent hours tweaking the prompt?
 The image generator?
 The artists in the training data?
-For fun i created a prompt of an Albrecht Dürer Potrait as Cyberpunk-Hacker which looked really good, but i would never consider myself as the artist who created the image.9 I’ve seen quite a few people now posting AI generated art as their own “digital art” with no manipulation or just a slight tonal shift in Photoshop.
-I think the problem is that we generally assume that people who share art also made it and you have to realize that it would be more honest to say “I commissioned an AI to do this”.
-People also have a bias against AI if they know it was created by one10.
+For fun, I created a prompt for an Albrecht Dürer portrait as a cyberpunk hacker, which looked really good, but I would never consider myself the artist who created the image.9 I’ve seen quite a few people now posting AI-generated art as their own “digital art” with no manipulation or just a slight tonal shift in Photoshop.
+The problem is that we generally assume people who share art also made it, and it would be more honest to say, “I commissioned an AI to do this.”
+People also have a bias against AI if they know it was created by one.10

 -